 1:37 The single, most important tip I pass to my patients is take your preventer inhaler every day, as prescribed.

 1:43 A written action plan can also help, and keep in touch with your doctor or nurse to stay well.

 When pollution levels are high we all breathe in harmful substances, but if you have asthma, you’re more likely to feel the effects.
 Pollution is more of a risk for people with asthma because:

-- the particles found in dust, soot, and diesel fumes are small enough to get right into your lungs, making your airways inflamed and swollen and bringing on asthma symptoms
+- the particles found in dust, soot, smoke, and diesel fumes are small enough to get right into your lungs, making your airways inflamed and swollen and bringing on asthma symptoms

 - pollution can make you more sensitive and more likely to react to your usual asthma triggers (such as house dust mites, pollen, pets, moulds and fungi).